One of the first things you want to know when looking at steel building prices is “how much is a steel building per square foot”?

-In this guide, you’ll find out all you need to know about a steel building’s actual cost per square foot.
-Continue reading to find out what the factors are that affect your final cost.
+In this guide, you’ll find out all you need to know about a steel building’s actual cost per square foot and detailed info on all the cost variables.

 So let’s get started.